Drashti Dhami

-Drashti Dhami (/hns/; born 10 January 1984) is an Indian actress, model and dancer who works predominantly in Hindi television.
-Dhami is considered among the most popular Hindi television actresses.
-She has been part of successful shows like, Dill Mill Gayye, Geet, Madhubala, Ek Tha Raja Ek Thi Rani and Silsila Badalte Rishton Ka.
+Drashti Dhami (/hns/; born 10 January 1985) is an Indian actress, model and dancer who works predominantly in Hindi television.
+Dhami is considered among the most popular Hindi television actresses, she is a recipient of several accolades including one ITA Award, one Indian Telly Award and two Gold Awards.

-In 2013, Dhami participated into dance reality show Jhalak Dikhhla Jaa 6 with choreographer Salman Yusuff Khan and emerged as the winner.
-She has also ventured into web series with period drama The Empire portraying Khanzada Begum in (2021) and ZEE5 crime thriller Duranga portraying Ira Jaykar.
+She has been part of successful shows like, Dill Mill Gayye (2007-2010), Geet (2010-2011), Madhubala (2012-2014), Ek Tha Raja Ek Thi Rani (2015-2017) and Silsila Badalte Rishton Ka (2018).
+Dhami also participated into dance reality show Jhalak Dikhhla Jaa 6 (2013), with choreographer Salman Yusuff Khan and emerged as the winner.
+She has also ventured into web series with period drama The Empire (2021), portraying Khanzada Begum (2022), and ZEE5 crime thriller Duranga portraying Ira Jaykar.

+In addition to her acting career, she is the celebrity endorser for several brands and products.
+Dhami is married to businessman Niraj Khemka.

 Early life and family

 Dhami was born on 10 January 1985 into a Gujarati family in Mumbai, where she studied.
 She attended Mary Immaculate Girl's High School and also went to Mumbai's Mithibai College from where she has a degree in sociology.
 Before entering into modelling, Dhami was a dance instructor Dhami belongs to a conservative family.
 According to her interview in The Times of India, she said:

 When I got [the] offer to dance in a music video ...
 I had to seek permission from ten different family members including my closest relatives.
 It was my cousin who supported me, convinced everyone and still stands by me whenever I have to take a decision on my career front.
 So it's not been so easy for me but my family's support is always with me."

 On 21 February 2015, Dhami married businessman Niraj Khemka in a traditional Hindu ceremony.
 Suhasi Dhami, also an actress, is married to her elder brother Jaisheel Dhami.
 Dhami said that her in-laws are very supportive when it comes to her work.
-On 22 October 2024, Dhami gave birth to a girl.
+On 22 October 2024, Dhami gave birth to their first child, a girl.